- 2 tablespoons Dijon mustard

 Many times, we don’t give too much thought about what goes into the condiments, sauces and other ingredients we use in our cooking.
 But it’s really important to check out the ingredients lists of these items — a lot of times, you’re getting a whole lot more than you bargained for!

-Many brands contain high fructose corn syrup, for one.
+The problem with the store-bought Worcestershire?
+Many brands these days contain high fructose corn syrup, for one.
 This highly processed sweetener has been linked to diabetes and high blood pressure.
 (1, 2) It can also contribute to leaky gut syndrome.
 And that’s just one ingredient!
 No thanks.

 Other brands contain soy sauce, cane sugar or corn starch — or worse, all three.
 Not all Worcestershire sauces are created equal, and the ingredients vary greatly from one brand to another.